laurentlb/shader-minifier/README.md

     --preserve-externals  Do not rename external values (e.g. uniform) --preserve-all-globals
-                          Do not rename functions and global variables --no-inlining         Do not automatically inline variables
-    --aggressive-inlining Aggressively inline constants.
+                          Do not rename functions and global variables --no-inlining         Do not automatically inline variables and functions --aggressive-inlining Aggressively inline constants.
 This can reduce output size due to better constant folding.
-It can also increase output size due to repeated inlined constants, but this increased redundancy can be beneficial to gzip leading to a smaller final compressed size anyway.
+It can also increase output size due to repeated inlined constants, but this increased redundancy can be beneficial to compression, leading to a smaller final compressed size anyway.
 Does nothing if inlining is disabled.
     --no-renaming         Do not rename anything